AltSysrq/avalanche/SPEC.md

 - A Bareword whose text begins with `?` is replaced at macro-substitution time with a Bareword containing a name guaranteed be unique throughout the entire compilation unit.
-All occurrences of the same `#`-prefixed Bareword within the same substitution of the macro result in the same substitution.
+All occurrences of the same `?`-prefixed Bareword within the same substitution of the macro result in the same substitution.

 - A Bareword beginning with `>` refers to the syntax units following the macro